Academic Affairs Mission Statement

 The four-year honors program includes three major components: Liberal Studies seminars, cultural experiences, and an Honors Thesis.

 Liberal Studies seminars are one-credit learning experiences about fundamental questions that pervade human life, including conversations about the human person, God, the world, beauty, truth, and goodness.
 The seminars meet weekly and are hosted by one or more senior faculty members who select readings chosen from classical and contemporary texts that reflect a variety of academic disciplines.
 Students who participate in the seminars regularly and actively receive an “A” for the course and one credit for each seminar.
 Honors students complete six seminars, which fulfill two free elective requirements toward graduation.
 (Credits earned for these seminars do not fulfill any General Education requirements.)

 Cultural experiences involve off-campus learning opportunities.
 Honors students are required to participate in at least one experience each semester of the program.
 These experiences include trips to museums, lectures, shows, historic sites, and other places of cultural interest.

 The Honors Thesis is the culmination of the program.
 Under the direction of a faculty advisor, honors students research and write a 30- to 50-page paper.
 Students earn three credits for this work as an “independent study” course.
 Students present their work publicly during the annual Honors Colloquium.
-The best thesis each year, as judged by the Review Committee of the Salesian Center for Faith & Culture, receives the annual “Faith & Reason Award.”
+The best thesis each year, as judged by the Review Committee, receives the annual “Faith & Reason Award.”